staroverovaanna/phones_classification/README.md

-# phones classification based on price range
+## Phones classification based on a price range
 This project was created as a homework for major "Applied statistical analysis" - course "Classification of statistical Data".
 Here were used some methods:
 - discriminant analysis (with and without assumption on equal covariation matrix);
 - decision tree